mxagar/tool_guides/c++/accelerated_computer_science_coursera/01_OOP/README.md

 - We can also define not default, but **custom constructors**
     - That happens when we pass arguments
 - We can have several constructors!
+- **VERY IMPORTAT NOTE**: if we define any constructor, the **automatic default constructor** is not created for us!
+That means we need to take care of any necessary initialization on our own!

 ```c++
 // Header: Cube.h